 Hi!
-I'm Amanda, a wanna-be farmgirl in suburban Vancouver WA, mama to 3 little ones, and wife to my adoring husband of 10 years. ;)
+I'm Amanda, a wanna-be farmgirl in suburban Vancouver WA, with 4 little ones, wife to my adoring husband of 10 years.

 When a friend of mine that works for Wilco (Farm store) told me they had day old chicks in this fall, I went to the store to 'get paint for the bathroom' and took a peek at the chicks.
 I had been doing research into the breeds I wanted, and whaddaya know?
 They had them all.
 I called my husband, and asked if I could bring 8 babies home with me.
 I know he was rolling his eyes and shaking his head when he said "Sure honey" in the fakest sweet voice he could muster....but I did.
 Two Rhode Island Reds, 2 Buff Orpingtons, 2 Americaunas, and 2 Barred Rocks.
 One of my Buff Orps died on the way home, so now we have 7.